henryk/libopenkey/README.md

 it will print the slot UUID any time that you present the card.

 ### Complex multi-party case
 In this example we'll have one user Alice who want to use the system at her home, at her hacker space (administrated by Jane) and her workplace (administrated by John).
-We'll also assume that Alice doesn't use the same computer to create cards and verify cards at the door, which we guess to be the default case with larger installations (such as hacker spaces and work places) as well.
+We'll also assume that Alice doesn't use the same computer to create cards and to verify cards at the door, which we guess to be the default case with larger installations (such as hacker spaces and work places) as well.

 #### Alice's preparation
 Alice uses her initialization and managing computer to initialize a card and associate it with her lock domain (we'll use wildcards for the UID, because it's not really important):